jeet-Abhi123/Fine-tuning-of-LLMs/SmolLM2-360M-LoRA/readme.md

 # LoRA on Heath-Q&A-dataset

-**Note : Due to rendering issues of meta-widgets, I've cleared the cell outputs.**
+**Note : Due to rendering issues of meta-widgets, I've cleared the cell outputs in the notebook.**

 Resources : Colab T4 GPU <br>